 Albert M. Shoemaker, Jr. has been the Chief Administrative Officer of The Travelers Protective Association of America (TPA) since June 2012.
 He is currently a member of the Board of Directors and serves on all committees in an ex-officio capacity.
-He serves as the State Secretary for the Arizona, Florida, Georgia, Kansas, Utah, Washington, and West Virginia divisions.
+He serves as the State Secretary for the Arizona, California, Florida, Georgia, Iowa, Kansas, Utah, Washington, and West Virginia divisions.
 He is a member of the Board of Trustees for the Homer T. Wilson Benevolent Fund.
-He serves on the Board of Trustees for the Scholarship Trust for the Hearing Impaired in an ex-officio capacity.
+He serves on the Board of Trustees for the TPA Hearing Trust in an ex-officio capacity.

 Before he began his employment at TPA he worked for the Missouri Department of Insurance for almost a decade serving in various positions, including Insurance Financial Analyst Specialist, Financial Analyst II, Financial Examination Coordinator, Assistant to the Director of the Division of Financial Regulation, and Assistant to the Director of the Division of Consumer Affairs.
 Prior to that he worked in the private sector for Revenue Management Corporation serving in various positions, including Executive Assistant to the Vice President of Operations, Office Supervisor, Office Manager, and Client and Consumer Liaison on government contracts for the states of Alabama, Illinois, Kentucky, and Missouri.